-Barefoot on the Cobbles, a ‘based on fact’ novel set in various parts of Devon, is due for publication by Blue Poppy Publishing on 17 November 2018.
-Details of the launch and other promotional events are available.
+Barefoot on the Cobbles, a ‘based on fact’ novel set in various parts of Devon, was published by Blue Poppy Publishing in November 2018.
+Please do read on to see if you think it might be for you.
+Details of promotional events can be found here.
 Talks about the research that underpins the novel can be booked.
-I will have copies at all my UK talks after publication date.
-It would be wonderful to hand these over in person on such occasions but for those who are further afield, you can reserve a first edition copy by putting in a pre-order.
-Kindle editions can be pre-ordered for the UK, USA, Australasia and Canada.
-Although printed copies will be available from Amazon, if you are in the UK, please consider using another option, such as buying from Blue Poppy Publishing, from your local independent bookseller or directly from me.
-That way we are not funding the multi-nationals!
+I will have copies at all my UK talks.
+If you would like a copy, it would be wonderful to sell one to you in person on such occasions but for those who are further afield, there are plenty of options.
+Kindle editions can be ordered for those in the UK, USA, Australasia and Canada.
+Although printed copies are also available from Amazon, if you are in the UK, please consider using another option, such as buying from Blue Poppy Publishing, from your local independent bookseller or directly from me.
+That way we are not funding the multi-nationals and my large stock of boxes will diminish.
+Amazon paperback copies will be print-on-demand versions.
+The price is £8.99 for a paperback and £4.99 for a Kindle version.
+Overseas prices vary slightly with exchange rates.
 Of course, if you do buy and enjoy a copy, from whatever source, it would be wonderful if you could find time to leave a couple of lines of feedback on the reviewing platform of your choice.
 Thank you.

-Photographs of the characters and their beautiful setting are being posted here over the coming months.
-Look out for #100daysofbfotc posts that began on my blog on 9 August; these tell you a little more about the characters and their world.
+To hear me talking about Barefoot on the Cobbles, listen in to Write Radio.
+Photographs of some of the characters and their beautiful setting are posted here.
+Look out for the #100daysofbfotc posts that began on my blog on 9 August 2018; these tell you a little more about the characters and their world.